Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 A calm bedside manner is necessary for many patients to relax during the MRI procedure.

-It is also necessary to develop a cursory understanding of the various medical conditions which you will be scanning for.
+It is also necessary to develop a cursory understanding of the various medical conditions that you will be scanning for.

 Some of the classes and courses you will need to complete include:

-In addition to the specific courses designed for MRI training, students will also need to have completed an Associates of Arts or Associates of Science two-year degree.
+In addition to the specific courses designed for MRI training, students will also need to have completed an Associate of Arts or Associate of Science two-year degree.

 Can You Earn an Online MRI Technologist Certification Completely Online?